 A clove of garlic is one of the most versatile and flavorful ingredients in any kitchen.
-It’s no wonder that this pungent bulb is found in almost every home kitchen – it provides a unique flavor and aroma that no other ingredient can match.
+It provides a unique flavor and aroma that no other ingredient can match.
 What Is A Clove Of Garlic?

 In this article, we’ll answer all of your questions about garlic measurements and share delicious ideas for the recipes you can make!